Dudley Boyz

-The Dudley Boyz (also known as Team 3D) are an American professional wrestling tag team that consisted of kayfabe half-brothers Bubba Ray Dudley and D-Von Dudley.
+The Dudley Boyz (also known as Team 3D in TNA Wrestling) are a retired American professional wrestling tag team, who consisted of kayfabe half-brothers Bubba Ray Dudley and D-Von Dudley.
 The team was also joined by various Dudley family members, notably Spike Dudley and former valet Stacy Keibler.
 They are best known for their time in Extreme Championship Wrestling (ECW) where Joel Gertner was their manager.
-They are also well known for their tenure in the World Wrestling Federation (WWF, now WWE) and Total Nonstop Action Wrestling (TNA, now Impact).
+They are also well known for their tenure in the World Wrestling Federation (WWF, now WWE) and Total Nonstop Action Wrestling (TNA, briefly known as Impact).
 They are considered one of the major teams that revived tag team wrestling during the Attitude Era and have been described as the greatest and most decorated tag team in professional wrestling history.

-The team wrestled as the Dudley Boyz in ECW and WWF/E, and upon joining TNA—Due to WWE owning the rights to their names—they became known as Brother Ray and Brother Devon of Team 3D (named after their finishing move the Dudley Death Drop).
+The team wrestled as the Dudley Boyz in ECW and WWF/E, and upon joining TNA — due to WWE owning the rights to their names — they became known as Brother Ray and Brother Devon of Team 3D (named after their finishing move the Dudley Death Drop).
 Spike Dudley later signed with TNA and again sided with Team 3D as Brother Runt.
 Later in their TNA career, Brother Ray used the ring name Bully Ray while Brother Devon wrestled as simply Devon.
 After a brief feud with one another, Devon and Bully Ray were reunited as part of the villainous faction Aces & Eights.